Time to choose the sails for the Vendée Globe 2024

 Sailing in the Vendée Globe

-If a sail set has a maximum of 9 sails, it is highly unlikely that some will take only 8, but the choice of which sail to take on board at the start is a choice left to the rich.
+If a set of sails has a maximum of 8, it's highly unlikely that some will take only 7.
+On the other hand, the choice of which sail to take on board at the start is a choice left to the rich.
 Indeed, only the big teams can opt for one or the other in the boat's wardrobe.
-Competitors with tighter budgets, who cannot even have a complete new set of sails at the start (count between 150,000 and 250,000 euros for a complete set of sails) will not have this choice.
-Already one problem less!
+Competitors with tighter budgets, who can't even afford to have a complete new set of sails at the start (count 250,000 euros for a complete set of sails), won't have this choice to make.
+One problem less!

 More articles on the theme